LindsayL/glazr-persistor/README.md

 # Ldap
 Ldap connects to a ldap server and gives access to all entries of type *entryObjectClass*, within the directory *searchBase*.
-The params of your object (for *create* and *update*) must match the schema of type *entryObjectClass*.
-Furthermore, params of ldap objects tend to all have values consisting of an array, except for special params ().
 ```
 options = {
   type: 'Ldap',